cockroachdb/docs/v2.0/admin-ui-access-and-navigate.md

 ### Node Map (Enterprise)

-The **Node Map** is an [enterprise-only](enterprise-licensing.html) feature that gives you a visual representation of the geographical configuration of your cluster.
-To set up and enable the Node Map, see [Enable Node Map](enable-node-map.html).
+<span class="version-tag">New in v2.0:</span> The **Node Map** is an [enterprise-only](enterprise-licensing.html) feature that gives you a visual representation of the geographical configuration of your cluster.
 The Node Map consists of the following components:

 **Node component**